vmware-archive/PCF-Workshop-101/cf-spring-trader/docs/lab_userprovided.md

 ----

 # Summary
 You have now created marketplace services via the CLI!
+You can now log in and see the services in your space at `console.pcfsony.com`, or see the services from the CLI.

+  `cf services`

 Move on to [pushing the quote service lab](lab_pushquote.md).